 ACTION: Keep one of everything for the people in your household.
 Put everything else away and see how that works.
-Bring back only the necessary items.
+Experiment to see what works best for your family.

 5) Cleaning Products

-ACTION: Remove all of your old cleaning products and keep only what you use.
-Time searching for your products and space saved!
+ACTION: Remove all of your old cleaning products and keep what you use.
+Space + time saver!

 - Washing Dishes

-Other times I didn't mind the shopping, I just didn't want to pan.
-That's when I used RealPlans.
-It's a website and an app that creates a meal plan plus a grocery list for you.
-This means no more time thinking about what to eat.
+When I'm not in the mood for Blue Apron, I get help with meal planning.
+RealPlans is a website and an app that creates a meal plan plus a grocery list for you.
 They also tailor meals based on diet and what’s currently in season.
-I used this in Australia and it even tailored it to local produce available there!
+I used this in Australia, and it customized the groceries to the local produce!

 ACTION: Think about what will give you the most time back into your day.
-And leverage whatever service you need to eat healthier without all of the hassle.
+And leverage whatever service you need to eat healthier without all of the hassles.

 The pantry can turn into the Bermuda Triangle.

-For some reason when I look into the pantry to find whatever pantry item I need, I can't see it.
-Sometimes I can’t even see the rice that’s right in front of my face, but my boyfriend can, and it's
+For some reason when I look into the pantry to find rigatoni, I can't see it.
+Sometimes I can’t see the rice that’s right in front of my face, but my boyfriend can, and it's

 8) Work Out Routine